AlexGeier6/UserOffboarding/README.md

 ============================

-Active Directory account dispensation section
+Active Directory account dispensation section.
-Pull a list of SSRS subscriptions and/or Watchdog Reports for the user and remove the user from those reports Remove/Retire user from TMW, TMT, and TotalMail Disable the account
+Pull a list of SSRS subscriptions and/or Watchdog Reports for the user and remove the user from those reports.
+Remove/Retire user from TMW, TMT, and TotalMail.
+Disable the account.
 Generates a random 20-character password and converts it to plaintext for use in this script.
-Resets the user's password
+Resets the user's password.
-set extensionAttribute10 to today's date for use when deleting the account Add the OU path where the account originally came from to the description of the account's properties Get the list of permissions (group names) and export them to a CSV file for safekeeping Strip the permissions from the account
+set extensionAttribute10 to today's date for use when deleting the account.
+Add the OU path where the account originally came from to the description of the account's properties.
+Get the list of permissions (group names) and export them to a CSV file for safekeeping.
+Strip the permissions from the account.

-Exchange email account dispensation section
+Exchange email account dispensation section.
-Remove any previously configured forwarding rules Configure forwarding to the Supervisor's email address Set Out of Office on the user's mailbox.
+Remove any previously configured forwarding rules.
+Configure forwarding to the Supervisor's email address.
+Set Out of Office on the user's mailbox.
-Export .pst file
+Export .pst file.
-Disable Exchange settings (OWA/ActiveSync/etc.)
+Disable Exchange settings (OWA/ActiveSync/etc.).
-Move the account to the Disabled Users OU
+Move the account to the Disabled Users OU.

 ============================